15: Western Sydney Solar Team

 About The Team

-The Western Sydney Solar Team has competed in four official events, starting with the 2013 Bridgestone World Solar Challenge, followed by 2017, 2019, and 2021.
-Although the 2021 event was cancelled due to COVID-19, we returned in 2023, finishing 9th in the World Solar Challenge.
+The Western Sydney Solar Team has competed in five official events, starting with the 2013 Bridgestone World Solar Challenge, followed by 2015, 2017, 2019, and 2021.
+Although the 2021 event was cancelled due to COVID-19, we returned in 2023, finishing 9th in the world.

 Unlimited 6.0 is an evolution of our previous car, refining nearly every aspect to create our most aerodynamically and electrically efficient vehicle yet.
 Built on a three-wheeled monohull design, our philosophy prioritises aerodynamic performance, energy efficiency, and, most importantly, reliability.
 Every decision, from the lightweight structure to the optimised solar array, focuses on maximising performance while ensuring the car can withstand the demands of the challenge.
 Our team continuously pushes the boundaries of materials, aerodynamics, and energy management, aiming for our best-ever result on the world stage.